AgoraIO-Community/BeautyAPI/Android/README.md

 mSenseTimeApi.updateCameraConfig(cameraConfig)
 ```

-#### 8. Leave channel
+#### 8. Leaving the Channel

 ```kotlin
 mRtcEngine.leaveChannel()
 ```

-#### 9. Destroy Resources
+#### 9. Destroying Resources

-- Call release on the Beauty API to destroy the Beauty API.
+- Call `release` on the Beauty API to destroy the Beauty API.

 ```kotlin
 mSenseTimeApi.release()
 ```

-- Call release on the Beauty SDK to destroy STHandlers.
+- Call `destroyInstance` on STMobileEffectNative to destroy it, and call `destroyInstance` on STMobileHumanActionNative to destroy it

 ```kotlin
 private fun unInitMobileEffect() {